Despite Slow Growth From 2005 to 2015, Independent Grocery Stores Remain Important for Rural Communities

 Independent Grocery Stores in the Changing Landscape of the U.S. Food Retail Industry , by Clare Cho and Richard Volpe, ERS, November 2017

-Retail Trends , by Howard Elitzak, USDA, Economic Research Service, December 2017
+Retail Trends , by Stephen Martinez and Howard Elitzak, USDA, Economic Research Service, April 2018